-Those eligible for the paycheck protection program include small businesses, nonprofit organizations, veteran organizations, and tribal businesses with less than 500 total employees (including full-time, part-time, and any other status) in operation on February 15, 2020.
+Those eligible for the paycheck protection provision loan program include small businesses, nonprofit organizations, veteran organizations, and tribal businesses with less than 500 total employees (including full-time, part-time, and any other status) in operation on February 15, 2020.
 For the hospitality and food industries where multiple locations may result in over 500 employees, an exception was made to allow for up to 500 employees per physical location.

 Sole proprietors, independent contractors, and eligible self-employed individuals are also covered under this provision.
 Limitations apply for those making more than $100,000.